Crispy Brussels Sprouts with Fish Sauce VinaigretteJump to Recipe

 This recipe though has exactly zero of those issues and completely conquers Brussels sprouts.
 I’ll probably have them prepared other ways, but I’m not sure I need them in any other way.
 This is pretty much my dream crispy Brussels sprouts recipe.

-The recipe is from the new Food52 cookbook, Genius Recipes, which basically compiles the best of the best from their website and a bunch of other sources.
+The recipe is from my very weathered copy of Genius Recipes, a Food52 cookbook, which basically compiles the best of the best from their website and a bunch of other sources.
 I think you could probably find most of these recipes if you dug around the Internet or through various cookbooks, but it’s nice to have them all compiled together.

 This Brussels Sprouts recipe, from David Chang of Momofuku fame is about as sexy as Brussels sprouts can get.

 If you’re looking for more ways to use Brussels sprouts, check out this Autumn Chicken Sheet Pan Dinner.